qiisziilbash/Simple_World_Simulation/description.md

     - each of their action has an equal probability
     - agents can not go to the blocked cells

-- if two more than one agent wants to move a specific open cell only one of them randomly will go there and others will stay where they are
+- if two more than one agent wants to move a specific open cell, only one of them randomly will go there and others will stay where they are
-- agents encounter each other if they can reach each other in the next move
+- agents encounter each other if they can reach each other in the next move and only one of them has food

 - when agents encounter each other:
     - attack